alexfrosa/salt-formula-kibana/README.rst

 Kibana
 ======

-Kibana is an open source (Apache Licensed), browser based analytics and search interface to Logstash and other timestamped data sets stored in ElasticSearch.
+Kibana is an open source (Apache Licensed), browser based analytics and search interface to data sets stored in ElasticSearch.
 With those in place Kibana is a snap to setup and start using (seriously).
 Kibana strives to be easy to get started with, while also being flexible and powerful

 Sample pillar
 =============